 But perhaps the major problem left open here concerns our initial topic of game equivalence.
 Suppose we are presented with two extensive games annotated with uncertainty links indicating the information available to players at various stages of the game.
 When do we consider these games to be the same?
-This is not just a matter of comparing actions or powers in some absolute sense.
-It also depends on something beyond the explicit game structure, namely, what we assume about the type of players inhabiting these games.
-For instance, two games may be the same for rational players following Backward Induction reasoning, but not for players following some other method of game solution, say, bounded automata restricted to using very simple strategies.
-Perhaps we need to refine our earlier intuitions then to study equivalence of games "as played", taking the style of analysis in this paper to a richer agent-oriented setting.
+This is not just a matter of comparing actions or powers, it also depends on what we assume about the type of players inhabiting these games.
+Perhaps we need to refine our earlier intuitions then to equivalence of games "as played".